-Braking will not be effective, as the tyres can not break against the road, while accelerating will also not work for the same reason.
-In fact, at increased speeds you’re more likely to encounter aquaplaning, as the higher speed causes the tyre to ride up over the water, rather than forcing the water away.
+Braking will not be effective, as the tyres won’t be able to break against the road, and the same goes for accelerating, for the same reason.
+In fact, at increased speeds you’re more likely to encounter aquaplaning, as a higher speed causes the tyre to glide across the water, rather than forcing the water away.

 Choosing the best performance tyres for aquaplaning